onecommons/unfurl/README.md

 * **Dependency management**: Easily track dependencies and changes across infrastructure layers and boundaries.
 * **Zero installation**: Uses client-side container support to bootstrap and automate installation requirements.

-## More Features
+## Features

 * Specifications, instance status, and change history authored and recorded in a simple YAML vocabulary.
-* Or use [TOSCA's](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) YAML vocabulary for more carefully typed specification.
+* Or use [TOSCA's](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) YAML vocabulary for more carefully typed specifications.
 * Editor friendly config files:
   - Comments, order, and whitespace are preserved.
   - Syntactic macros for YAML provide generic facility for re-use and avoiding verbose, boiler-plate
 * Path-based query DSL to express dynamic relationships between resources and configurations
 * Ansible-compatible Jinja2 templates
+* Records history of changes and commits them to a Git repository.
+* API for dynamic configuration allows scripted specifications to be recorded alongside declarative ones.

 ## Concepts